 District of Columbia | In Effect

-On March 17, 2020, the District of Columbia enacted the COVID-19 Response Emergency Amendment Act (Act) in response to COVID-19.
+On March 17, 2020, the District of Columbia enacted the COVID-19 Response Emergency Amendment Act (CREA Act) in response to COVID-19.
 The Act expands the D.C.
 Family and Medical Leave Act by creating a new Declaration of Emergency (DOE) leave.
 Employees may take DOE leave when they are unable to work during a period when the mayor has declared a public health emergency and the mayor, federal or state official, or a medical professional, has ordered or recommended that the employee quarantine or self-isolate.
 In these situations, the Act suspends the one year of employment and 1000 hours of service requirements for eligibility.
 The new leave is indefinite during the public health emergency and applies to all employers in the District regardless of size, but expires on June 15, 2020, absent any extensions.

 Nevada | In Effect

 The Nevada Labor Commissioner’s Office issued formal guidance concerning employee rights and employer obligations regarding mandatory paid leave rights in consideration of COVID-19.
 The Commissioner advises that employers must not deduct hours from employees’ paid leave balance if they miss work due to mandatory government quarantine by a state, federal, or local agency for exposure to COVID-19.